flenniken/collections/docs/request-logging.md

 [⬇](#Contents) (table of contents at the bottom)

-# Log Location
+# Gather Logs

 We configured CloudFront to copy its edge logs to the `logs/cloudfront` in S3.
-It takes a few minutes for the logs to appear.

-You turn it on in the CloudFront console.
-Look for "Standard log destinations" and log to your bucket e.g. `sflennikco` using the Partitioning `/logs/cloudfront`.
+From there you can copy them locally.

 Lambda logs can also be copied, though the process is manual.
-You find them in the nearest region to the edge location.
-You determine the edge location from the CloudFront x-edge-location field.
-The field starts with an airport code.
-For example for the location SEA900-P1 you would look in the us-west-2 region.
-From there, you can manually copy them to S3 using the CloudWatch console.
-Use "logs/lambda" as the prefix.
-If you mistakenly use a leading slash, it will go to the wrong location (to a S3 folder called "/").

-* open the CloudWatch Console the for the region closest to the edge.
-* click Logs → "Logs groups" in the left panel
-* select the log group, e.g. /aws/lambda/us-east-1.validateImageRequest
-* select all the logs by clicking "Log stream" checkbox
-* click Actions → "Export Data to Amazon S3"
-* configure the time range
-* select the bucket name `sflennikco` and enter `logs/lambda` for "S3 bucket prefix"
-* click Export
+The destination is `logs/lambda`.

-The S3 folder structure:
+The S3 and local folder structure:

 ~~~
 logs/